ffrouin/laurux/README.md

 Here is our PPA details :

 	add-apt-repository ppa:freddy-f/ppa

+Then update your app db and install laurux :

 	apt-get update && apt-get install laurux

 In case you miss the repo public key :